alphagov/paas-tech-docs/source/documentation/deploying_services/use_a_custom_domain.md

     In the example, you would create a single `TXT` record for your new domain of `_acme-challenge.www.example.org.` with a value of `534fgHjJIfnfDnIHKAENph6GVU8aeoSV7FzDEDL-s4H`.

 1. Create a CNAME record for the new subdomain using the DNS information.
 This directs traffic to your service.

+    You should not create CNAME records until your cdn-route service instance has finished updating.
+Run `cf services SERVICE_INSTANCE` to check the status of your service instance.
+If the update has finished, the service status will say `Update succeeded`.

     In the example, you would create a `CNAME` record in your DNS server pointing `www.example.org` to `d3nrs0916m1mk2.cloudfront.net.`